Justorkovva/Master-Thesis/README.md

 ## Setup

 You won't be able to run simulations, because the pooltable asset is not included in this repository.
-I made this asset from scratch according to the WPA tournament specification.
+I made this asset from scratch according to the WPA tournament specifications.

-If your interested in results of my work please contact my via e-mail I'll be happy to send you my thesis in PDF :)
+If your interested in results of my work please contact my via e-mail I'll be happy to send you my thesis in PDF :) <br />
 Have a nice day!